PAL Award Winner for pre-reading skills & top 10 list of books!

 “A has a point at the top of her head.
 Under her belt, she hides apples so red.
 A – Apples”

-Teaching your child how to write the letters can be especially frustrating, but not with Alphabet Anatomy.
-In addition to providing an easy means for visual and auditory recall of each letter’s shape and sound, the rhymes uniquely present insight on the handwriting strokes required to correctly form each letter.
+Learning how to write the alphabet letters can be especially frustrating, for kids and adults, but not with Alphabet Anatomy.
+No more repetitive tracing on dotted lines!
+In addition to providing an easy means for visual and auditory recall of each letter’s sound and shape, the rhymes uniquely present insight on the handwriting strokes required to correctly form each letter.
 For instance, when reciting letter A’s rhyme, your child will know to make a point at the top (her head) and another handwriting stroke across the middle (her belt) in order to properly form letter A. Reading and writing knowledge occur simultaneously and inter-relatedly.

 Letter B invites you to his barbeque!